Code-Institute-Submissions/nicer-tours-ms2-with-maps-integration/README.md

 #### Places lacking images:
-Within the main Google Maps JavaScript is the follosing code to retrieve image from their JSON listings:
+Within the main Google Maps JavaScript is the following code to retrieve image from their JSON listings:

 <img src="documentation/testing-ms2/image-code.png">